Decluttering is easier when each decision is small enough to finish today.

 7. Build a reset habit

 Decluttering is easier when you do small resets regularly.
-Try ten minutes on Sunday evening: clear surfaces, return stray items, throw out obvious trash, and choose one small spot for the week.
+Try ten minutes on Sunday evening.
+Clear surfaces and return stray items.
+Throw out obvious trash and choose one small spot for the week.

-Your home does not need to be perfect to feel lighter.
-Start with the area that annoys you most, make a few clear decisions, and let that small win make the next one easier.
+Your home can feel lighter before it is perfect.
+Start with the area that annoys you most.
+Make a few clear decisions, and let that small win make the next one easier.